Corporate Social Responsibility in Context:

 is between 30 and 180 bn each year – compare

 From Guardian, 06 and 07.11.07: companies in the banana trade are paying less than half the tax expected, by locating subsidiaries in low-tax havens (transfer pricing).

 Tax paid by UK-quoted companies in 2000 was 26.6%, and in 2004: 22.1% (would expect 30%).
 They say they are cutting costs to the benefit of shareholders, but tax is not a cost, but a distribution out of profits.
 Tax is a return to the society in which a company operates, and pays for use of infrastructure (physical and e.g. legal), education of workers that the state has provided etc.

 A company is a legal entity, and this gives it a licence to operate, which in turn carries an obligation to pay tax on profits – and that tax should be paid where it operates, since here it finds staff, customers and infrastructure.

-where their “brand” or “purchasing network” or “distribution network” are
+pay tax where their “brand” or “purchasing network” or “distribution network”

 This is not only avoiding their social responsibility, but leads to public paying higher taxes (e.g. in Britain ordinary people’s tax rates have risen as companies’ have fallen) and encourages people to think the way ahead is to opt out of society.